 Where a branch circuit provides electricity to the space heating combustion equipment and is rated and sized in accordance with Section C405.17.1.3

-Where a branch circuit provides electricity to space cooling equipment and is both in compliance with NFPA70 Sections 440.4(B) and 440.35 and is rated and sized in accordance with Section C405.17.1.3.
+Where a branch circuit provides electricity to space cooling equipment and is both Sections 440.4(B) and 440.35 rated and sized in accordance with Section C405.17.1.3.

 Where future electric space heating equipment would require three-phase power and the space containing combustion equipment for space heating is provided with an electrical panel with a label stating, “For Future Electric Space Heating Equipment” and with a bus bar rated and sized in accordance with Section C405.17.1.3.